1. School-based English Language Activities

 A native-speaking teacher is hired to further develop pupils’ oracy skills through games and authentic language-rich environment established.
 Pupils are encouraged to communicate and express themselves in English fluently and accurately.
 Besides, Reading across the Curriculum will be implemented so as to expose students to authentic texts and connect knowledge learnt in other subjects with English Language learning.

-For Primary 6 pupils, secondary school’s interview workshops are provided in order to prepare pupils to do self-introduction and showcase their strengths during interviews.
+For Primary 6 pupils, secondary school interview workshops are provided during NET lessons in order to prepare pupils to do self-introduction and showcase their strengths during interviews.
 Pupils can also develop presentation skills and interaction strategies in the workshops.
-To cater for learner’s diversity, speaking enhancement classes are provided for individuals after school.
-Besides, a student’s talk is organized for pupils to get familiar with the format and question types of Hong Kong Attainment Test.
+Furthermore, teaching of the four language skills is covered with the aid of PowerPoint.
+Pre-S1 Mock Papers are done to help students familiarize themselves with HKAT question types and the assessment mode.
+Besides, a student’s talk will be organized for pupils to get familiar with the format and question types of Hong Kong Attainment Test.